 Charges for services consist mainly of fees charged for recreation programs and EMS billing fees.
 This revenue source has been somewhat volatile over the past several years as a result of Clinton Township electing not to renew its service agreement in 2016 (EMS Billing) and closures/cancellations related to the pandemic.
-These fees began to rebound in 2021 and 2022, and are expected to continue to grow in 2023 and beyond.
+These fees began to rebound in 2021 and are expected to continue to grow in 2022 and beyond.

 In addition to the normal charges for services noted above, estimates include the established fee for athletic field usage that partially went into effect in 2022.
 This fee is estimated to generate approximately \$45,000 annually to help offset the cost of a focused effort on turf and field maintenance.
-This budget also includes revenue estimates associated with the Community Center.
-These amounts account for the significant increases shown in 2025 and beyond and will continue to develop as the project progresses.
+Additionally, this update includes the revenue estimates associated with the Community Center.
+These amounts account for the significant increases shown in 2025 and beyond.
+These estimates, and the accounting of such, will continue to develop as the project progresses.

 The remaining revenue line item is dedicated for swimming pool fees.
 After hitting a record high of approximately \$650,000 in receipts in 2012, pool receipts began to steadily decline as a result of mild summer weather and an aging swimming pool system.
 In the summer of 2017, the City opened a newly constructed Tremont Pool, and combined with some fee adjustments, set a new record high in revenues.
 However, the steadily growing revenues were short lived when the COVID-19 pandemic hit in 2020.
-The City was able to reopen limited pool facilities during this time; however revenues came in well below previous years.
-Revenues rebounded partially in 2021 and, after a great summer, revenues came in just below 900,000 for 2022.
+The City was able to reopen limited pool facilities during time; however revenues came in well below previous years.
+Revenues rebounded partially in 2021 and, after a great summer, revenues are expected to come in around 900,000 for 2022.
 Revenue expectations for 2023 and beyond are expected to increase as a result of a growing population and regularly adjusting fees to market rates and to cover related operating costs.

 The expenditures shown in the consolidated presentation are categorized and presented into three separate components: operating expenditures, capital investments, and debt service.
-Actual amounts are presented for years 2019-2022, the adopted budgets are presented for 2023 and 2024, and projections are presented for years 2025-2027.
+Actual amounts are presented for years 2019-2021, amended/projected amounts are reported for 2022, the proposed budgets are presented for 2023 and 2024, and projections are presented for years 2025-2027.

-This expenditure summary will focus primarily on the operating component.
+This following expenditure summary will focus primarily on the operating component.
 Additionally, the "Appendix" section includes a schedule showing the grand total of all departments' operating expenditures, by line item, and a schedule presenting these line item totals as a percentage of total operating expenditures.
-The capital program, for equipment and improvements, is summarized in the "Capital" section of this budget document.
-While the debt service component is summarized in the "Debt Summary" immediately following this section.
+The capital program for equipment and improvements is summarized in the "Capital" section of this budget document, while the debt service component is summarized in the "Debt Summary" immediately following this section.

-The total operating expenditures include funding for all departments and divisions, and the cost of providing daily services to the City.
-The \$55.4 million budget for 2023 represents a 1% increase from the 2022 final budget and a 12% increase over the 2022 actual amount.
+The operating expenditures include funding for all departments and divisions, and the cost of providing daily services to the City.
+The \$52.5 million proposed budget for 2023 represents a 3.13% increase from the 2022 amended/projected budget.
 In addition to personnel-related increases, the overall increase can be attributed to expenditures for one-time items or other items that infrequently occur.